SAP-archive/docs/concepts/bot_builder/action.md

 Various formats exist, enabling you to build an awesome user experience for your bots.

-If your bot is connected to a channel through the Bot Connector, the message type is adapted to the channel constraint and transformed, so the look and feel will probably change compared with what you see on the Recast.AI platform.
+If your bot is connected to a channel through the Bot Connector, the message type is adapted to the channel constraint and transformed, so the look and feel will probably change compared with what you see on the SAP Conversational AI platform.
 For more information, see [Message format](https://recast.ai/docs/concepts/builder_messages).

 ![Recast.AI - Messages types](//cdn.recast.ai/man/recast-ai-type-of-messages.png)